-The most relevant indicators are those at ground level: smoke, dust, crop movement, tree/leaf movement, wind lanes and wind shadow on water, and drift.
+The most relevant indicators are those at ground level: smoke; dust; crop movement; tree and leaf movement; wind lanes; wind shadow on water; and drift.

 Smoke is a clear indication of wind direction and strength, and rarely available when you need it.

-Dust from dirt roads, river beds or ploughing, as well as ground spread fertiliser, may indicate wind direction and strength.
+Dust from dirt roads, river beds, ploughing, or ground spread fertiliser, may indicate wind direction and strength.

 Ripples move downwind across the top of crops, especially wheat and hay fields.

 The tops of Poplar-type trees lean with the wind.

 Willows, after initial spring leaf growth, indicate wind by showing the silver underside of their leaves in winds of 8–12 knots or more.
 The silver side of the tree is the windward side.